DarthCadeus/jailed/README.md

 ### Important
 This fork of the "Jailed" library is especially optimised for web development, and consequently have dropped all node support.
+Specifically, this is adapted for use in [Osmium](https://github.com/DarthCadeus/Osmium).

 With Jailed you can: